salcedoe/MtMdocs/docs/imaging/electromagneticRadiation.md

 ![tracing rays through a converging lens](images/lens-ray-tracing.jpg){ width="650"}

->**Figure  2.5.5**.
-Thin lenses have the same focal lengths on either side.
-Parallel light rays entering a converging lens from the right cross at its focal point on the left.

-1. A ray entering a converging lens parallel to the optical axis passes through the focal point on the other side of the lens (ray 1).
-2. A ray passing through the center of a converging lens is not deviated (ray 2).
-3. A ray that passes through the focal point exits the lens parallel to the optical axis (ray 3).
+>**Example Ray Tracing Diagram.** Thin lenses have the same focal lengths on either side.
+Parallel light rays entering a converging lens from the right cross at its focal point on the left. **Ray 1 (red):** A ray entering a converging lens parallel to the optical axis passes through the focal point on the other side of the lens. **Ray 2 (green):** A ray passing through the center of a converging lens is not deviated. **Ray 3 (purple):** A ray that passes through the focal point exits the lens parallel to the optical axis .

-Ray Tracing can determine the location of the image based on the focal length of the lens the position of the object in relation to the lens.
+Ray Tracing can determine the location of the image based on the focal length of the lens and the position of the object in relation to the lens.

 ![ray tracing and image position](images/lens-ray-tracing-position-image.jpg){ width="450"}

->**Figure  2.5.6**.
-Ray tracing is used to locate the image formed by a lens.
-Rays originating from the same point on the object are traced—the three chosen rays each follow one of the rules for ray tracing, so that their paths are easy to determine.
+>**Ray tracing can be used to locate the image formed by a lens.** Rays originating from the same point on the object are traced—the three chosen rays each follow one of the rules for ray tracing, so that their paths are easy to determine.
 The image is located at the point where the rays cross.
 In this case, a real image—one that can be projected on a screen—is formed.

 The **thin lens equation** describes this relationship: